 What are Guarded cards?

-Guarded player cards are some of the most powerful artifacts in Middle Earth during the time of the quest to retake the Lonely Mountain.
-These include a Ring of Power, 3 Gondolin blades, the Arkenstone, a shirt made of mithril rings, and a jeweled necklace.
+Guarded player cards are some of the most powerful artifacts in Middle Earth during the end of the Third Age.
+These include a Ring of Power, various weapons from the First Age, the Arkenstone, a shirt made of mithril rings, a Palantir and a jeweled necklace.
 These items are all unique and come with amazing abilities or buffs to the character(s) they attach to.
 The downside to these cards is that in order to play them, you have to play them into the staging area.
 You then discard cards from the top of the encounter deck until a card is discarded with the type as specified in the (X) keyword on the guarded card.
 These are usually locations and enemies, although Sting can only be attached to an enemy, and the Mithril Shirt only to a location.
 All other encounter cards are discarded and do not resolve anything.
 This makes Guarded cards able to discard nasty treacheries on top of the encounter deck, as long as you know that they’re coming.

 Another thing to note with these guarded cards is that there is no way to play them without resolving their keyword.
 Let me just say that again: THERE IS NO WAY TO PLAY THESE CARDS WITHOUT RESOLVING THEIR GUARDED (X) KEYWORD!
 This means that after Well-Equipped discards the attachment, you may put it into play, but will have to move it to the staging area and resolve its Guarded(X) keyword.
-There is yet no valid way to cheat these cards into play without resolving the Guarded keyword.
+The only way to play these attachments without having the Guarded cost go off, is by using the Burglar’s Turn contract.
+Even then, the attachments will first go on an encounter card, as you do not technically play them from your hand.
+This is a viable strategy, as it allows you to avoid the extra encounter cards, but the contract does shape your deck for you, since you cannot include attachments in your deck.

 After the Guarded card has been put into play and has its encounter card, the players must either explore the attached location, or defeat the attached enemy.
 In the meantime, the extra encounter card will be adding its threat to the staging area, so it is advised to look for an oppertune moment to play your guarded cards.
 Ideally, you want to play these at the start of the game, so you get your bonuses out quickly.
 However, you might not be set up for an additional encounter card at that point, so waiting a turn or 2 may be a better strategy.
 Look for a window where the staging area is empty, and you can bring out enough willpower to overcome the extra threat you are about to add.
 Scrying the top card of the encounter deck might also be a good idea, as that gives you a clue as to what you might be attaching to the Guarded card.
 Upon defeating the attached encounter card, you may claim the attachment and place it on one of your heroes.